Brendan Donovan Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 26th-ranked team ERA across all league pitching staffs (4.77).
+- The Nationals' 4.82 team ERA ranks 27th among all MLB pitching staffs.

-- Nationals pitchers combine to allow the fourth-most home runs in baseball (124 total, 1.4 per game).
+- The Nationals give up the fourth-most home runs in baseball (129 total, 1.4 per game).

-- Williams (5-5) gets the starting nod for the Nationals in his 19th start of the season.
-He has a 4.45 ERA in 91 2/3 innings pitched, with 68 strikeouts.

-- In his last appearance on Friday against the Texas Rangers, the right-hander went six innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.